sebromero/render-docs/README.md

   -h, --help                   display help for command
 ```

+You can also specify single files as input so only those will be processed (e.g. `render-docs Folder.h ./api.md`)

+> **Note**
+> If you don't want to render any output but only want to check the documentation for completeness, you can omit the second argument and add the `-f` option (e.g. `render-docs Folder.h -f`).

 ### Options Explained

 - `--version` Prints the version of this command / package.